titaniumnetwork-dev/alloy/README.md

 - Recaptcha which can hopefully be fixed

+- Unhandled promise rejection which is easy.

 # Updates to come in the future

 - Reverse proxy mode

 - Full URL encoding / encryption mode

+- A websocket proxy that doesn't crash